-Grimmer et al. \cite{grimmer_measurements_2021} make the strong claim that detector models formulated using NRQM are needed in principle to model measurements of QFT systems.
-Grimmer \cite{grimmer_pragmatic_2022} presents a stronger argument that, in order to acquire empirical significance, QFT observables must be appropriately related to a non-QFT model, with the Unruh-DeWitt detector model being a paradigm example.
+Grimmer et al. \cite{grimmer_measurements_2021} make the strong claim that detector models formulated using NRQM are needed in principle to model measurements of QFT systems \footnote{A related point of disagreement between proponents of the detector models approach and the FV framework is whether finite-rank projectors are needed to represent measurements.
+If so (as proponents of the detector models approach believe), then such objects are not available in the Type III von Neumann algebras that are typical in QFT, which would be problematic for the FV framework (see Sec. \ref{stateupdatesection} and \ref{nrdetectorsec}). }.
+Grimmer \cite{Grimmer2023} presents a stronger argument that, in order to acquire empirical significance, QFT observables must be appropriately related to a non-QFT model, with the Unruh-DeWitt detector model being a paradigm example.
 Furthermore, Grimmer believes that these models of measurement must be constructed on a case-by-case basis and is skeptical about the viability of a general measurement theory for QFT such as the FV measurement framework or even the Pol{\'o}-Gomez et al. detector-based measurement theory.

-A related point of disagreement between proponents of the detector models approach and the FV framework is whether finite-rank projectors are needed to represent measurements.
-If so (as proponents of the detector models approach believe), then such objects are not available in the Type III von Neumann algebras that are typical in QFT, which would be problematic for the FV framework (see Sec. \ref{stateupdatesection} and \ref{nrdetectorsec}).